ethanclevenger91/hide-gannet-prompt/README.md

-# Sick of Gannet Ads?
+# Sick of Gannet Surveys?
 <img src="./screen.jpg">

 [Grab the bookmarklet](http://ethanclevenger91.github.io/hide-gannet-prompt/) from the GitHub Pages page for a one-click solution.
 Just click it any time you run into one of those.